bokeh/bokeh/sphinx/source/docs/user_guide/extensions.rst

     }

     export class Custom extends HTMLBox {
       slider: {value: string}

+      // The ``__name__`` class attribute should generally match exactly the name
+      // of the corresponding Python class.
+Note that if using TypeScript, this
+      // will be automatically filled in during compilation, so except in some
+      // special cases, this shouldn't be generally included manually, to avoid
+      // typos, which would prohibit serialization/deserialization of this model. static __name__ = "Surface3d"

       static initClass(): void {
-        // The ``type`` class attribute should generally match exactly the name
-        // of the corresponding Python class.
-        this.prototype.type = "Custom"

         // If there is an associated view, this is typically boilerplate. this.prototype.default_view = CustomView